rowanmack/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone by Rowan Mackenzie.

-This repository is the combination of starter code (provided by LHL) and my own.
+This repository is the combination of starter code (provided by Lighthouse Labs) and my own.
 It was undertaken to build upon and practice our existing knowledge of HTML, CSS, JS, jQuery and AJAX front-end skills, and our Node, Express back-end skills.

 ## Getting Started